Skip to content

 What to do if you’re not happy with the outcome

-If your employer chooses to do nothing about the harassment, they aren’t meeting their duties under the WCA and the British Columbia Human Rights Code.
-In that case, you might consider talking with a lawyer, who can help you figure out what to do next.
-See How to find and work with a lawyer.
-Here are some things you might consider:
+If your employer chooses to do nothing about the harassment, they aren’t meeting their responsibilities under the WCA and the British Columbia Human Rights Code.
+Here are some things you might do.
+First, though, consider consulting a lawyer.

 If you’ve decided to report sexual harassment to your employer, this guide is for you.
 Here’s everything you need to know.